MrPlusGH/NPlusMiner/README.md

           - NiceHash as a 4% fee - Set PricePenaltyFactor to 0.96 (1-0.04)
           - You feel like a pool is exaggerating his estimations by 10% - Set PricePenaltyFactor to 0.9

-   BrainPlus - ahashpoolplus / zergpoolplus / zpoolplus / blazepoolplus / BlockMastersPlus / PhiPhiPoolPlus / StarPoolPlus / HashRefineryPlus
+   BrainPlus - ahashpoolplus / zergpoolplus / zpoolplus / blazepoolplus / BlockMastersPlus / 2MinersETHPlus

       Did we say AI ;)
       Uses calculations based on 24hractual and currentestimate ahashpool prices to get more realistic estimate.